Grounding Text-to-Image Diffusion Models for Controlled High-Quality Image Generation: Experiments

 \subsection{Limitations and Failures}

-ObjectDiffusion is able to synthesize high quality scenes, however sometimes struggles in capturing the intricate fine-grained details of faces, hands, and feet \cite{rosenberg2024limitations}.
-Faces are highly detailed, complex structures that exhibit a high degree of variability.
-Image (a) in Figure \ref{fig:failure-cases} is an example of a young man with distorted face and hands.
+ObjectDiffusion is able to synthesize high-quality scenes; however, it sometimes struggles with capturing the intricate fine-grained details of faces, hands, and feet \cite{rosenberg2024limitations}.
+These are highly detailed, complex structures that exhibit a high degree of variability.
+Image (a) in Figure \ref{fig:failure-cases} is an example of a young man with a distorted face and hands.

-Similar to the limitation in face synthesis, ObjectDiffusion manifests an imperfection in rendering images that contains text.
-We notice that our model repeatedly failed in rendering these images, even though our fine-tuning dataset contains an abundance of images featuring the embedded text.
-We can notice from the image (b) in Figure \ref{fig:failure-cases} our model failed in overlaying a short single-word text on the stop sign.
+Similar to the limitation in face synthesis, ObjectDiffusion exhibits an imperfection in rendering images that contain text.
+We observe that our model repeatedly fails to render images with embedded text.
+As seen in image (b) in Figure \ref{fig:failure-cases}, our model fails to overlay a short, single-word text on the stop sign, even though our fine-tuning dataset contains an abundance of stop sign images.

-ObjectDiffusion may overly attend to the control signals, that is, the bounding boxes, which may lead to an unconventional placement of entities.
-For example, the image (c) in Figure \ref{fig:failure-cases} shows a “dog” sitting on top of a “vehicle”.
-While the objects are rendered in the correct regions specified via the bounding boxes, the legs of the “dog” are not touching the “truck”, resulting in an absurd scene.
+ObjectDiffusion may fail to account for the spatial relationships and interactions between objects in the scene.
+This leads to unrealistic object placements.
+For instance, in image (c) of Figure \ref{fig:failure-cases}, while the dog and the vehicle are correctly positioned within their designated bounding boxes, the legs of the dog do not make contact with the truck, creating an unnatural scene where the dog seems to float, disconnected from its surroundings.